hyunnamlee/RAPUNet/README.md

 # MetaFormer and CNN Hybrid Model for Polyp Image Segmentation
 Authors : [Hyunnam Lee](mailto:hyunnamlee@gmail), [Joohan Yoo](mailto:)

+This is the official implementation.

+## Introduction
+Transformer-based methods have become dominant in the medical image research field since the Vision Transformer achieved superior performance.
+Although transformer-based approaches have resolved long-range dependency problems inherent in Convolutional Neural Network (CNN) methods, they struggle to capture local detail information.
+Recent research focuses on the robust combination of local detail and semantic information.
+To address this problem, we propose a novel transformer-CNN hybrid network named RAPUNet.
+The proposed approach employs MetaFormer as the transformer backbone and introduces a custom convolutional block, RAPU (Residual and Atrous Convolution in Parallel Unit), to enhance local features and alleviate the combination problem of local and global features.
+We evaluate the segmentation performance of RAPUNet on popular benchmarking datasets for polyp segmentation, including Kvasir-SEG, CVC-ClinicDB, CVC-ColonDB, EndoScene-CVC300, and ETIS-LaribPolypDB.
+Experimental results show that our model achieves competitive performance in terms of mean Dice and mean IoU.
+Particularly, RAPUNet outperforms state-of-the-art methods on the CVC-ClinicDB dataset.
 ## RAPUNet Architecture
 <img src="lee1.jpg" width="700">